Register for Classes

 Process and Requirements

-- New first-year students will register with a faculty advisor through Griffin GearUp.
+New first-year students will register for classes with a faculty advisor through New Griffin Enrollment.
+Registration will open on May 1.

 - Undergraduate students are required to declare a major before they reach junior status or they will be prevented from registering for future terms until this process is completed.